How to Navigate the Transition from College to a Career

 Things to Remember

 These are the connections that will encourage, motivate, and help you.
-Strive to get the best job offer from a top company, but be realistic about what you can expect in a new position.
+Strive to get the best job offer from a reputable company, but be realistic about what you can expect in a new position.